ghettolifestyle/g/README.md

 this is a work in progress. very basic functionality for now

-create markdown-based with yaml headers (title and date only) posts locally, convert to html and template using jinja, push to s3 bucket using boto
+create markdown-based posts with yaml headers (title and date only) posts locally, convert to html and template using jinja, push to s3 bucket using boto

 ## requirements